-The program starts with an in classroom course which delivers a whole semester’s content in a 4 day long intensive training program.
+The program starts with an in classroom course which delivers extensive content in a 4 day long intensive training program.
 It’s hands on and course content is delivered through a mixture of practical and course work.
 This method of learning maximises the retention of the course content and provides the biggest benefit for students.
-At the conclusion of the course, you will be job ready and employable with ONCALL to work with our NDIS participants.
-You will be mentored for 6 months with regular ongoing training and support.
+At the conclusion of the course, you will be job ready and employable with ONCALL to work with our NDIS participants and will have access to regular ongoing training and support.

 Provide First Aid (HLTAID003)

 This course will give you the skills and knowledge required to provide first aid response including CPR, life support, management of casualties, the incident and other first aiders in a range of situations including in the home, the workplace or in the community until the arrival of medical or other assistance.

 This session provides hands on practical training in Manual Handling including operation of equipment, safe work practices and identifying and eliminating risks.

 Introduces the NDIS, and what it means to be a support worker; including possible career pathways.
 We cover soft skills including trust and empathy, choice, control and human rights.
 We teach you the technical skills required to be a support worker including facilitating independence and active support, incident report writing and developing individualised plans.

 This session provides the knowledge, skills and safe practices to support individuals who require assistance with administering medication.